-Table 4 presents the comparison of important body dimensions of male and female workers of Meghalaya with other states of the region.
+3.1 Variation in anthropometric body dimensions across the region dimensions of male and female workers of Meghalaya with different states of this region.
 The perusal of the data indicates that various body dimensions values do not vary considerably across the states of the region.
 Therefore, tools and equipments designed based on data collected can effectively utilized by workers of the whole region.
 The comparison of anthropometric dimensions with other parts of the country (Table 5) suggest that body dimensions of people of the region has lower body dimensions as compared to other parts of the country.
-The lower body dimensions may lead to having uncomfortable postures adopted while working with implements and machinery leading to low work output.
+The lower body dimensions may lead to have uncomfortable postures adopted while working with implements and machinery leading to low work output.
 The average stature of male workers of Gujarat was found to be highest i.e. 167.6 cm followed by Madhya Pradesh, Orissa and Tamilnadu while the mean stature of male workers of Meghalaya was found to be only 161.4 cm.
-Similar trend was observed in case of weight and other body dimensions also.
+Similar trend was observed in case of weight and other body dimensions.
 However, comparing the average body dimensions of female workers in different parts of the country it was found that average stature and weight has no significant difference across the states.
 Therefore, implements often designed for the male workers at other places in the country, needs to be modified with suitable adjustments in seat, handle height and grip dimensions, strap design, seat dimensions, control placement, etc.